CosmicMind/domainjs/README.md

 # Domain

-A TypeScript framework for next generation applications using Domain Driven Design.
+A Domain Driven Design framework for next generation applications in TypeScript.

 * Note: Initial RC Candidate.
 Not ready for use.